Safeguarding children is central to everything we do at Foley Infant Academy.

 Designated member of staff

-The designated Child Protection Leader is Fiona Beardsley (Head of School) and our deputy designated officer is Lisa Walker (Year 1 Teacher and SENCO).
+The designated Child Protection Leader is Gemma Fox (Head of School) and our deputy designated officer is Suzanne Hugo (Assistant Head and Year Two Teacher).
 Our designated members of staff are fully trained and receive updated training every 2 years.

 The Designated Safeguarding Lead ensures all confidential records are kept securely.
 It is the responsibility of the designated member of staff to have discussions with Social Care when concerns arise regarding the safety of a student in this college.
 All such students are closely monitored, including attendance, and where extra concerns arise these are always passed on to the appropriate agencies.
 The Designated Lead ensures that all staff are trained with regard to Safeguarding and Child Protection.